miklosme/papers/src/app/home.md

+# Daily Digest (February 7, 2025)

+Hold onto your keyboards, AI enthusiasts!
+We've got a game-changer in the world of online learning.
+Imagine having a personal team of digital assistants, each specializing in different corners of the internet, working tirelessly to supercharge your learning experience.
+That's exactly what researchers are cooking up with their [Multi-Agent Retrieval-Augmented Generation (RAG) System](https://papers.miklos.dev/2502.03948).

+This isn't your average study buddy – we're talking about a sophisticated ensemble of AI agents, each a master of its domain.
+YouTube tutorials?
+There's an agent for that.
+GitHub repositories?
+Covered.
+Documentation websites?
+You bet.
+These digital detectives are powered by the mighty GPT-40, scouring the web and piecing together knowledge faster than you can say "machine learning."

+But here's the kicker – this system doesn't just fetch information; it weaves it into a tapestry of knowledge tailored just for you.
+Early user studies are already showing promising results, with learners giving a thumbs up to its usability and utility.
+So, buckle up, because the future of online learning is looking brighter – and a whole lot more efficient – thanks to this multi-agent marvel!

 # Daily Digest (February 6, 2025)

 Attention AI enthusiasts!
 Get ready for a whirlwind tour of the latest breakthroughs in multi-agent systems and collaborative AI.
 We're diving deep into the world of robustness, coordination, and reasoning – so buckle up!